BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 }
 ```

-Test it out in our playground: <Playground id="#PCY1J#2" title="Loading A Sound From an ArrayBuffer" description="A simple example of loading a sound from an ArrayBuffer." image=""/>
+Test it out in our playground: <Playground id="#PCY1J#2" title="Loading A Sound From an ArrayBuffer" description="A simple example of loading a sound from an ArrayBuffer."/>

-Here is another example where we load the sound from the audio file: <Playground id="#PWY6NL" title="Loading A Sound From the Microphone" description="A simple example of loading a sound from the microphone." image=""/>
+Here is another example where we load the sound from the audio file: <Playground id="#PWY6NL" title="Loading A Sound From the Microphone" description="A simple example of loading a sound from the microphone."/>

 ## Loading a sound using the Assets Manager